MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-tools.md

 For more information, see [Report server command prompt utilities (SSRS)](../../reporting-services/tools/report-server-command-prompt-utilities-ssrs.md).

-##### Rskeymgmt access
+##### Rskeymgmt.exe access

-The rskeymgmt utility is installed when you install SSRS.
+The rskeymgmt.exe utility is installed when you install SSRS.
 You run this utility from the command line.

 #### Windows Management Instrumentation (WMI) classes